pivotal-cf/docs-elk-stayupio/index.html.md

 ## Install via Pivotal Operations Manager

-To install ELK for Pivotal Cloud Foundry&reg;, follow the procedure for installing Pivotal Ops Manager tiles:
+To install ELK for Pivotal Cloud Foundry, follow the procedure for installing Pivotal Ops Manager tiles:

 0. Download the product file from [Pivotal Network](https://network.pivotal.io/).
 0. Upload the product file to your Ops Manager installation.